 After installing the first file proceed to install the others.
 The entire process should take only a minute or two.
 The installation program will put an icon on the desktop for each Literature Lab™ application.
 It will also create a Start menu entry named “Acumenta Biotech” which contains a sub-menu with each Literature Lab™ program.
 You can delete the startup icons on the desktop if that is your preference...

 You will be presented with this window where you enter your name and email address.

 The Data Set Directory field is very important, it tells the programs where to find the data.
 The path to the LitLabData directory must be entered (or browsed to and confirmed) in the Data Set Directory: field.
 If you extracted the database to C:\ per the above recommendation, then the data is in C:\LitLabData and this explicit path must be entered into the Data Set Directory: field.
 Not C:\, and not the location where the software was installed.
 If you installed the database at E:\ then the Data Set Directory is E:\LitLabData

 If the data is on a network the user must have write permission to the LitLabData directory and the Data Set Directory: path can be entered as a mapping, or using the UNC convention on your network.

 Once you have completed entry into these fields you are ready to use Literature Lab™!

 Nota Bene, Firefox users:

-If you use Firefox as your default browser and you have kept it up to date you will need to do one more thing.
 The Literature Lab™ Help system uses html files that are installed in the software directory.
-Recently Firefox decided that Literature Lab's Help system is a popup and when you click on the Help icon (the small question mark in the upper right corner on many screens) you will get a small window with meaningless html code.
+Mozilla (Firefox) has decided that Literature Lab's Help system is a popup and when you click on the Help icon (the small question mark in the upper right corner on many Literature Lab screens) you will get a small window with meaningless html code.
 The following procedure will enable your Help files to open properly: